 After installing the app, click Sign In (iPad/iPhone) or Connect your Account (Android).
-Then sign in using your AccessNet firstname.lastname@example.org (email@example.com), select Work or school account, and log in using your AccessNet username and password.
+Then sign in using your AccessNetemail@example.com (for example, firstname.lastname@example.org), select Work or school account, and log in using your AccessNet username and password.
 By linking the app to your AccessNet account, you will have full access to all of the features.

 To view additional apps, such as Outlook and Teams, scroll down on the mobile apps page.